Lore Olympus: Reception

 In 2019, Webtoon announced that Lore Olympus had been viewed over 299 million times, making it the most viewed webcomic on the platform.
-As of September 2021, Lore Olympus is the most popular webtoon on the platform, with over 5.4 million subscribers.

 In an article for The Daily Dot, columnist Nahila Bonfiglio recommended the webcomic, saying: "There are many reasons to read Lore Olympus, but the simplest is to see Smythe's brilliant take on the myth.
 Her story is flawlessly enthralling, heartwarming, and painful.
 The characters confront timeless issues through a modern lens, breaking down the romanticization of rape and abduction with grace and intrigue.
 Smythe updates the series every Sunday, and new readers will find themselves awaiting that notification with bated breath."
-Bonfiglio also praised the art, saying: "[Smythe's] captivating way of telling her tale often involves carefully considered colors, panels completely without words and even—sometimes—music."The Beat declared Lore Olympus to be one of the 100 best comics of the 2010s, describing Smythe's art as "breathtaking" and making good use of the webtoon format, and saying that the modern setting made the story "feel as fresh and urgent as eavesdropping on your (very wealthy, very messy) neighbors."Critical Darlings reviewer Kaitlin Konecke said that "the drawings allow us to see how Persephone feels.
-It's a visceral way to tell a story, with graphics allowing us to see inside the mind of Persephone and convey the complicated array of emotions that follow a trauma such as sexual assault and rape."
+Bonfiglio also praised the art, saying: "[Smythe's] captivating way of telling her tale often involves carefully considered colors, panels completely without words and even—sometimes—music."

+The Beat declared Lore Olympus to be one of the 100 best comics of the 2010s, describing Smythe's art as "breathtaking" and making good use of the webtoon format, and saying that the modern setting made the story "feel as fresh and urgent as eavesdropping on your (very wealthy, very messy) neighbors."

+Critical Darlings reviewer Kaitlin Konecke said that "the drawings allow us to see how Persephone feels.
+It's a visceral way to tell a story, with graphics allowing us to see inside the mind of Persephone and convey the complicated array of emotions that follow trauma such as sexual assault and rape."
 Konecke also praised the depiction of assault from a female writer, saying that Smythe and others "are not just telling us, but showing us.
 And in doing so, they make women and survivors feel seen."

 A reviewer for Love in Panels! praised the decision to give Persephone more agency than in the original story, saying that "it's that agency, her claiming of her own body and sexuality, that pulls me like a magnet to these tales."
 Nicole Mejias of Crunchyroll said that while the story is a "bit mature and dramatic," the suspense and romance between Hades and Persephone is gripping, while the "art is colorful and gorgeous."